apache/db-jdo/README.md

 While running the TCK, maven uses the following configuration files in src/conf:

 * configurations.list  : A list of files.
 Each file listed is a test configuration file.
 * test configuration files (*.conf).
 Each of these files sets values for
     * jdo.tck.testdescription : An optional string describing the purpose of these tests
     * jdo.tck.classes : A list of one or more test classes (required)
     * jdo.tck.testdata : The fully qualified file name of the xml test data file(optional)
     * jdo.tck.standarddata : The fully qualified file name of the xml test data file(optional)
     * jdo.tck.mapping : The file designator that maven.xml uses to build a javax.jdo.option.Mapping value and corresponding schema name (required)
-* exclude.list  : A list of test classes NOT to execute during a TCK test run</LI>
+* exclude.list  : A list of test classes NOT to execute during a TCK test run